 Back pain is a common problem that can occur suddenly or overtime.
 The back is made up of many structures such as nerves, ligaments, discs, facet joints, and muscles which means several areas are a possible source of pain.
 Back pain can also be associated with leg numbness, pins and needles, and weakness.
 Lower back pain is very common, affecting around 80% of people at some point in their life.

 Sudden (acute) lower back pain is often caused by an injury to the muscles or ligaments in the back.
-Most commonly the pain is caused by a muscle strain or spasm, however there are many other causes of lower back pain; some of the most common include:
+Most commonly the pain is caused by a muscle strain or spasm, however, there are many other causes of lower back pain; some of the most common include:

 There are three categories in which health care professionals place lower back pain:

 Lower back pain is common and affects the majority of the population at some point in their lives.
-Non-specific low back pain is the most common type of back pain which can be effectively treated with back physiotherapy in Perth.
-Physio for back pain includes a combination of techniques which aims to get you back to your previous level of fitness as soon as possible.
+Non-specific low back pain is the most common type of back pain which can be effectively treated with physiotherapy in Perth.
+Physio for back pain includes a combination of techniques that aims to get you back to your previous level of fitness as soon as possible.